 Full papers that were unsuccessful for iJMEST Special Edition inclusion, may be published in the Conference Proceedings along with authors who chose to submit for presentation only at the Conference as well as oral and poster presentations.

 Full papers (orals and posters), abstracts (orals and posters) and workshop presentations must be submitted electronically via EasyChair (instructions can be found here) and must use the provided template (Full Paper Template, Abstract Template, Workshop Template) and Formatting Guidelines for full papers and abstracts.
+NOTE: only Word files will be accepted.

 The theme of the 2019 conference is Reflections of Change.